kineticfire-labs/git-server/README.md

    - crontab -l
 - Load the crontab
    - crontab ~/cron/\<username\>-crontab
-- Check that hte crontab loaded
+- Check that the crontab loaded
    - crontab -l

+Note:  To remove the crontab, use crontab -r

 # License